 So, why does weed make you hungry?

 As we look into the causes of increased appetite after smoking pot or eating edibles, we see that THC (tetrahydrocannabinol) is the primary active cannabinoid in cannabis.
 THC has many therapeutic effects including relieving discomfort, soreness, as well as reducing temporary nausea.
 However, it can also cause a sudden increase in appetite – those dreaded munchies!
 This study detailed on PBS explains that while our brain’s normally produce their own cannabinoids, lipids that control our appetites, THC mimics those chemicals and gives its own signal.
 Even if you’ve just eaten and are full, suddenly THC makes neurons tell your hypothalmus that you’re hungry.
 THC also affects olfactory receptors making food smell and taste more intense.

 How do cannabinoids affect appetite suppression?

 Now we know how THC causes increased appetite, how does THCV reduce hunger?
 Instead of activating the CB1 receptor, THCV does the opposite.
 THCV turns off the CB1 receptor, thereby suppressing appetite.
-In fact, the National Library of Medicine writes that: “In rodent studies, THCV decreases appetite, increases satiety, and up-regulates energy metabolism, making it a clinically useful remedy for weight loss and management of obesity and type 2 diabetic patients.”
+In fact, the National Library of Medicine writes that: “In rodent studies, THCV decreases appetite, increases satiety, and up-regulates energy metabolism.”

 What are cannabinoids for weight loss?